zeminzhe/IJOC/README.md

 - `scripts`: include codes to directly replicate the experiments in the paper.

 ## Replicating
-To get the figures in `results` folder, run the .R code in each .zip file with corresponding name to get the results.
-For example, to get Table 1 in the article, down the file named "Table1 Figures1-5.zip" and run the "Figure1.R" to get the Table 1.
+To get the results in the results folder, please download and run the codes in the scripts folder.
+Specifically, to run the .R code in each .zip file with the corresponding name to get the results.
+For example, to obtain Table 1 in the article, download the file named "Table1 Figures1-5.zip" and run the "Figure1.R" script to obtain Table 1.

+See the readme.md file in each folder for a detailed description.